What are the Top 5 2015 Tax Deadlines for U.S. Expat Taxes?

 Put My More Than 20 Years of International Tax Experience to Work for You

 If you are a U.S. citizen living domestically or abroad, contact Ted Kleinman with any tax needs or guidance.
-For more than 20 years, Ted Kleinman of US Tax Help has helped U.S. expats and residents living abroad handle serious tax concerns and tax issues.
+For more than 30 years, Ted Kleinman of US Tax Help has helped U.S. expats and residents living abroad handle serious tax concerns and tax issues.
 I offer consultations and extension of tax resources by phone or by email.
-To schedule your free and confidential tax consultation, call 541-923-0903 or contact us online today.
+To schedule your confidential tax consultation, call 541-923-0903 or contact us online today.